moritztomasi/moritztomasi.github.io/src/posts/neapolitan-pizza-dough.md

 ## Dough Instructions

 - Pour the water into a large container and dissolve the yeast in it.
 - Add some flour and mix well.
-This important, because in the next step we are going to add the salt.
+This is important, because in the next step we are going to add the salt.
 The flour will act as a barrier between the yeast and the salt (salt kills yeast).
 - Add the salt and mix well.
 - Add the remaining flour and mix well.
 Let the mixture sit for around 10 minutes.
 - Start kneading the dough.
 You should knead the dough for at least 20 minutes (very important).